aboros/butabot-agent/README.md

 ```

 **Factoid Properties:**
-- `response`: The text response to send when triggered
+- `response`: The text response to send when triggered.
+Can be:
+  - A single string: `"response": "Hello!"`
+  - An array of strings: `"response": ["Hello!", "Hi there!", "Hey!"]` - bot randomly selects one each time
 - `mention_only`: If `true`, factoid only triggers when bot is mentioned.
 If `false`, triggers on any message containing the exact string

 **Cooldown Behavior:**